 The most common buckyball contains 60 carbon atoms and is sometimes called C60.Other sizes of buckyballs range from those containing 20 carbon atoms to those containing more than 100 carbon atoms.

-The covalent bonds between carbon atoms make buckyballs very strong, and the carbon atoms readily form covalent bonds with a variety of other atoms.
+The covalent bonds between carbon atoms make buckyballs very strong, and the carbon atoms readily form covalent bonds with a variety of other atoms, making them useful in various applications.
 Buckyballs are used in composites to strengthen material.
 Buckyballs have the interesting electrical property of being very good electron acceptors, which means they accept loose electrons from other materials.
 This feature is useful, for example, in increasing the efficiency of solar cells in transforming sunlight into electricity.

 Excerpted from Nanotechnology For Dummies (2nd edition), from Wiley Publishing